cs123tas/labs/lab07/README.md

 ● Define the above five methods in the bottom of CamtransCamera.cpp.
 You will fill these in later.<br />

-● Fill in the get methods inCamtransCamera.cppto returnthe corresponding member variables.<br />
+● Fill in the get methods inCamtransCamera.cppto return the corresponding member variables.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ getScaleMatrix(), getPerspectiveMatrix()<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ getPosition()<br />